Unusual Options Activity Insight: Chewy | Benzinga

 Unusual Options Activity Insight: Chewy

-Chewy (NYSE:CHWY) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $89.14 following the option alert.
+Shares of Chewy (NYSE:CHWY) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $91.13.

 - Sentiment: BEARISH